ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 - No easy way to retrieve the seqno and public key from the contract.
 - No `valid_until` check, so you can't be sure that the transaction won't be confirmed too late.

 The first issue was fixed in `V1R2` and `V1R3`.
-The `R` stands for "revision".
+The `R` stands for **revision**.
 Usually, revisions are just small updates that only add get methods; you can find all of those in the changes history of `new-wallet.fif`.
 Hereinafter, we will consider only the latest revisions.

 Nevertheless, because each subsequent version inherits the functionality of the previous one, we should still stick to it, as this will help us with later versions.